 The solution to this growing problem isn’t more communication.
 It’s better communication.

-Employee apps aren’t about adding another communication channel to your organization.
+Employee apps aren’t about adding another business communication channel to your organization.
 It is about eliminating overload, cutting through the noise, and consolidating information into a single source of streamlined, relevant, and personalized internal content.

 One size does not fit all